Direct Access for Conjunctive Queries with Negations

-Detecting such cases is mainly done syntactically, by checking whether the query can be partitionned into subqueries having disjoint variables.
+Detecting such cases is mainly done syntactically, by checking whether the query can be partitioned into subqueries having disjoint variables.
 However, this approach would fail to give good complexity bounds in the presence of negative atoms.
-To achieve the best complexity, we also remove from $Q$ every negative atom as soon as they are satisfied by the current partial assignment.
+To achieve the best complexity, we also remove from $Q$ every negative atom as soon as it is satisfied by the current partial assignment.
 This allows us to discover more cases in which the query has more than one connected component.

 The complexity of the previously described algorithm may however vary if one is not careful in the way the recursive calls are actually made.
 We hence give a more formal presentation of the algorithm, whose pseudocode is given in \cref{alg:dpll}.
 We prove upper bounds on the runtime of \cref{alg:dpll} parametrised by the structure of the query in \cref{sec:compl-exha-dpll}.
 Since we are not insterested in complexity analysis yet, we deliberately let the underlying data structures for encoding relations unspecified and delay this discussion to \cref{sec:compl-exha-dpll}.